Important Dates & Information

 A reminder to all our families to keep your contact details and access restrictions up to date.
 Please contact the general office on 9308 1144 to update any parent/carer and emergency contact details or download the form here and email to craigieburn.sc@education.vic.gov.au

-This is vital in the case of a medical emergency or in these Covid-19 times whereby a student may be sent home if they present to sick bay with Covid-19 related symptoms.
+This is vital in the case of a medical emergency whereby a student may be sent home if they present to sick bay and for example an ambulance may need to be called.

 Above all, our family partnerships are valued and are a very important part of your child’s/children’s educational success, our staff want to contact you to best support your child’s/children’s educational journey, both academically and socially and emotionally.
 We are here to help!